gduverger/multifamily-pro-forma-guide/part2-building-blocks.md

 **Definition**
 EGI minus operating expenses (excluding debt service, income taxes, and “below‑the‑line” capital expenditures).

-Simple: This is the money left after paying the property’s normal bills but before paying the loan or taxes.
+Another way to say it is, This is the money left after paying the property’s normal bills but before paying the loan or taxes.
 It’s like your salary after work expenses but before mortgage and taxes.

 **Key Terms**
 - **Operating expenses**: property taxes, insurance, management, payroll, repairs/maintenance, utilities, admin, common area.